sourcegraph/sourcegraph-public-snapshot/doc/cody/faq.md

 #### What is the default `sourcegraph` provider for completions and embeddings?

 The default `"provider": "sourcegraph"` for completions and embeddings is the [Sourcegraph Cody Gateway](./explanations/cody_gateway.md).
-Cody Gateway forwards completions and embeddings requests to third-party services.
+Cody Gateway provides Sourcegraph enterprise instances access to completions and embeddings using third-party services like Anthropic and OpenAI.

 #### What third-party cloud services does Cody depend on today?